 These handsome birds are great migratory travellers.
-This one was photographed in Madagascar, but they transverse the desrts of UAE en route to nesting grounds in Oman.
+This one was photographed in Madagascar, but they transverse the deserts of UAE en route to nesting grounds in Oman.

 One tends to think of a desert as being devoid of life but this is not so.

-The country is on the crossroads of bird migration from across all of Europe, from Asia to the foothills of the Himalaya and North Africa and it is also the route of birds travelling from Cyprus, Egypt, Iraq, Iran, Israel, Jordan, Lebanon, the Palestinian territories, Syria, Turkey and Afghanistan.
+The country is on the crossroads of bird migration from across all of Europe: from Asia to the foothills of the Himalaya and North Africa.
+It is also the route of birds travelling from Cyprus, Egypt, Iraq, Iran, Israel, Jordan, Lebanon, the Palestinian territories, Syria, Turkey and Afghanistan.

-The other best known native of the desert - preferring the hard sand araes between the dunes where their speed and agilioty offers them some safety, are the white Oryx.
+The other best known native of the desert - preferring the hard sand areas between the dunes where their speed and agility offers them some safety, are the white Oryx.
 These remarkably beautiful animals were hunted to extinction by teams of hunters employed in the oil business in the desret regions of the UAE and Arabia.
-We can thank Phoenix Zoo for starting the breeding program that saw the oryx dispersed betwween American zoos and then finally reintroduced to thei native habitat.
+We can thank Phoenix Zoo for starting the breeding program that saw the oryx dispersed between American zoos and then finally reintroduced to their native habitat.

-Sadly, the sanctuary where they thrived in Oman was opened up for oil exploration with the result that the sanctuary is the only one to ever be removed from the UNESCO World Heritage List.
+Sadly, the sanctuary where they thrived in Oman was subseqyently opened up for oil exploration, with the result that the sanctuary is the only one to ever be removed from the UNESCO World Heritage List.

-We recognise the elegant shape of the Oryx as the state emblem of Qatar resplendant on the tailfin of Qatar Airways aircraft.
-It is the national animal of the UAE.
+We recognise the elegant shape of the Oryx as the state emblem of Qatar resplendant on the tail fin of Qatar Airways aircraft but it is actually the national animal of the UAE.